-International Breathe Through Your Nose Week- 16th to 20th September 2013
+International Breathe Through Your Nose Week- 12th - 19th September 2014

 Did you know that mouth breathing can cause abnormal development of childrens faces, crooked teeth, snoring, obstructive sleep apnea, poor concentration, ADHD, respiratory problems including asthma, hay fever and poor sports performance?
 The purpose of Breathe Through Your Nose Week is to highlight the negative health consequences associated with this seemingly innocuous habit.

 MOUTH BREATHING AND ASTHMAWe speculate that asthmatics may have an increased tendency to switch to oral breathing, a factor that may contribute to the pathogenesis of their asthma.